 As the capital of Zhejiang Province, Hangzhou is known for local politics as well as being an epicenter of culture and economy.
 It’s located on the lower portion of the Qiantang River, just over 100 miles from Shanghai, making it a spectacular stop on your journeys through China.
 Because of the subtropical climate, it’s a popular place to visit year-round, never getting too extreme in hot or cold.
 Plus, the stunning scenery here is like something from a dream.
-If you’re thinking of coming to teach in Hangzhou, here’s more to know about this fascinating city in the Yangtze Delta region.
+If you’re thinking of coming to teach English in Hangzhou, here’s more to know about this fascinating city in the Yangtze Delta region.

 The experience of teaching in Hangzhou would be a very different kind.
 As one of China’s most enduringly popular holiday spots, hangzhou’s dreamy West Lake panoramas and fabulously green hills can easily tempt you into long sojourns.
 Eulogised by poets and applauded by emperors, the lake has intoxicated the Chinese imagination for aeons.
 Kept spotlessly clean by armies of street sweepers and litter collectors, its scenic vistas draw you into a classical Chinese watercolour of willow-lined banks, mist-covered hills and the occasional shíkùmén (stone-gate house) and old lǐlòng (residential lane).

 Facts About Hangzhou: Basic Stats

 - Public Transportation: 2 major train stations, 1 international airport, 2 subway lines, hundreds of bus routes & taxis

 - Hangzhou is a famous tourist city with a lot of beautiful landscapes

 - Shanghai is only 1 hour away by bullet train